 Google Ads is the dominant service when it comes to attracting attention through paid adverts.
-The purpose of SEO is to reach the top of page one on this search engine, and Google Ads can offer a shortcut to this lofty position.
+The purpose of SEO rank in organic/free search results while both Google Ads and Microsoft Ads can offer a shortcut to this process, enabling you to gain a position at the very top of search results (at a cost).
+For further reading on the differences between advertising on Google and Bing, read more below,

-However, everything comes with a price.
-Google is a business, after all – they posted profits of US$160.74 billion1 in the last reported fiscal year.
+Paid advertising always comes with a price.
+Google is a business, after all – they posted profits of US$160.74 billion 1 in the last reported fiscal year.
 Those numbers are not achieved through sheer benevolence.
 Before committing to this advertising model, ensure you understand the real cost of Google Ads.

 Keyword research

-If Google’s algorithms are penalising your copy, it suggests that you are using inappropriate keywords or black hat SEO techniques2.
+If Google’s algorithms are penalising your website, it suggests that you are using inappropriate keywords or black hat SEO techniques 2.
 This will not go unnoticed.
 The cost of Google Ads is related to the quality score that Google assigns to your website.
 It’s a simple equation.
 The higher your quality score, the lower your costs will be per click.

 This is understandable from Google’s perspective.
 They are not interested in directing visitors to substandard websites.
 This will harm Google’s reputation as a reliable and trustworthy resource.
 Ensure you take the time to bolster your quality score3 before launching an advertising campaign.
 The cost of Google Ads will be a false economy otherwise.